hari1690/javaPrograms/README.md

 # javaPrograms

-This package has simple mathematical solutions using Java and Hope it would be helpful for Java learners/beginners
+This package has interview questions and its solutions using Java and Hope it would be helpful for Java learners/beginners

 #HariharanRamdoss